 Glaucoma is when the optic nerve becomes damaged.
 If left untreated, glaucoma can lead to complete blindness.
-Intraocular pressure (IOP), the pressure in the eye, is the main cause of this disease; however, there are other causes that contributes to the continued damage of the optic nerve.
+Intraocular pressure (IOP), the pressure in the eye, is the main cause of this disease; however, there are other causes that contribute to the continued damage of the optic nerve.

 A patient with early glaucoma experiences no effect on his or her vision and is often unaware of initial vision loss.
 The first signs of this disease are blind spots that have developed in a patient’s peripheral vision.

 Glaucoma is the second leading cause of blindness in the world.
 It can develop at any age, but after the age of 35, your chance of developing this eye condition drastically increases.
-Early detection and treatment by your Louisiana Eye & Laser eye doctor is key and can prevent loss of sight.
+Early detection and treatment by your Louisiana Eye & Laser Center eye doctor is key and can prevent loss of sight.

 Request Your Appointment Today!